Hamilton: A City of Music

 - Jennifer Mueller: Senior Project Manager, Creative Industries and Cultural Development, Tourism and Culture

-- Jacqueline Norton, Film and Music Officer – former city staff lead person initiating the Hamilton Music Strategy
+- Jacqueline Norton, Film and Music Officer (now retired) – former city staff lead person initiating the Hamilton Music Strategy

 - Live Music Venue Alliance